-How to reach Chandertal
+How to reach Chandertal Lake

+Chandratal is a popular destination for trekkers and campers.
+The vast flowerbed meadows on the banks of the lake are the camping sites.
 From Chandertal one can trek to Baralacha la and onward to Suraj Tal and further onward to Ladakh and Zanskar.
 The Chandra Tal to Bara Lacha trek can be done in 3 days.
-The first day you trek from Chandra Taal to Tokpo Gongma covering a distance of approx 15 km in 8 hours.
-The second day from Tokpo Gongma to Tokpo Yongma takes 6 to 7 hours covering a distance of 10 to 12 km.
-On the third you trek from Tokmo Yongma to Bara Lacha in 5 hours; once you reach the Manali-Leh highway, you can further trek 5 km and reach Sarchu.
+On the first day you trek from Chandra Taal to Tokpo Gongma covering a distance of approx 15 km in 8 hours.
+The second day trek from Tokpo Gongma to Tokpo Yongma takes 6 to 7 hours covering a total distance of 10 to 12 km.
+The third day trek is from Tokpo Yongma to Bara Lacha and takes 5 hours.
+Once, you reach the Manali-Leh highway, you can further trek 5 km and reach Sarchu.
 After a hot meal, you can decide either to return back to Manali or to further proceed towards Ladakh or Zanskar.

 How to reach Chandratal Lake

 The Chandra Taal lake can only be reached road.
 There are two routes for coming to Chandratal Lake, the Delhi-Manali route or the Simla-Kinnaur-Spiti Valley route.